 But this is an article about dogs, not people!
-So what about research on cannabidiol in dogs?
+So what about research on CBD for dogs?

-Well, the AKC’s Canine Health Foundation recently sponsored a clinical trial to study CBD use in dogs with seizures.
+Well, the AKC’s Canine Health Foundation recently sponsored a clinical trial to study CBD for dogs with seizures.
 This was a double-blind study looking at not only the effectiveness of CBD oil versus a placebo, but also explored possible side effects.